-Mr C brought his complaint to our Service.
-The initial investigator recommended upholding the complaint saying, amongst other things, that he didn't think Options had adequately carried out due diligence on the introducer, CL&P. And that if it had done so, it would not have accepted business from CL&P and this would have avoided Mr C's losses.
+Ms B brought her complaint to the Financial Ombudsman in May 2018.
+The investigator recommended upholding the complaint saying, amongst other things, that they didn't think Options had adequately carried out due diligence on the introducer.
+In particular, they didn't think Options had adequately considered the impact of the Alert by the regulator about Mr Wright on its decision to accept business from CL&P. They thought if it had done so, it would not have accepted any business from CL&P in the first place.